Giving SICSA Guardianship

 In every instance, SICSA considers what is best for the animals.
 For this reason, the Center will keep animals only as long as they are physically and mentally healthy.
 If the animal(s) start to significantly deteriorate in body or spirit, euthanasia must be considered.
 This happens very rarely at the SICSA Animal Adoption Center.
 Last year more than 1,600 animals were placed through the Center’s adoption program which represents a 99% placement rate.
-The decision to put an animal to sleep at the Center rests solely with the staff of the SICSA Animal Adoption Center.
+The decision to put an animal to sleep at the Center rests solely with the staff of the SICSA Pet Adoption and Wellness Center.

 Guardianship Bequest Commitment

-As a non-profit organization, the SICSA Animal Adoption Center must continually seek donations to fund its current humane and therapeutic programs.
+As a non-profit organization, the SICSA Pet Adoption and Wellness Center must continually seek donations to fund its current humane and therapeutic programs.
 Costs to shelter, feed, groom, and provide medical care for the orphaned animals in our care are substantial.
 Therefore it is necessary that families who intend to make SICSA guardian of their animal(s) make the following financial provisions in order for the Center to accept their pets: